opendocsg/slw-judgments-backfill/2012_SGHC_101/report.md

  TOTAL $1,185,545.

-8       The general rule is that special damages have to be strictly proven and are otherwise not recoverable ( _Wee Sia Tian v Long Thik Boon_ [1996] 2 SLR(R) 420 at [15]).
-Where oral evidence is inconsistent with documentary evidence, and no adequate explanation has been provided, the court may well be justified in relying solely on what can be proven through documentation and not the oral testimony, as was the case in _Bocatra Construction Pte Ltd v Thorkildsen_ [1994] 2 SLR(R) 387 at [31].
+8       The general rule is that special damages have to be strictly proven and are otherwise not recoverable ( _Wee Sia Tian v Long Thik Boon_ <span class="citation">[1996] 2 SLR(R) 420</span> at [15]).
+Where oral evidence is inconsistent with documentary evidence, and no adequate explanation has been provided, the court may well be justified in relying solely on what can be proven through documentation and not the oral testimony, as was the case in _Bocatra Construction Pte Ltd v Thorkildsen_ <span class="citation">[1994] 2 SLR(R) 387</span> at [31].
 I bear these principles in mind as I turn to consider each item claimed by the plaintiff.

 9       The plaintiff claims that the entire area that required repainting were as follows: